-- Text: Algebra and Trigonometry, with modeling and visualization (5th Edition), by Gary Rockswold (ISBN: 978-0321900456 with MML / ISBN-13: 9780321826121 without MML bundle).
+- Text: Algebra and Trigonometry, with modeling and visualization (6th Edition), by Gary Rockswold (ISBN: 9780134418025).
 You will also need access to the online homework, which is available through MyMathLab and requires an access code.
 You can attain these things two different ways: - i.
 You can purchase the book new from the bookstore, it is a bundle that includes an access code to MML price is around \$250 + - ii.
 You can go to www.coursecompass.com and purchase the access code directly.
-Doing so will also give you an online version of the text price is around \$100

-| RELEVANT NOTE: for technical support on the MML website, please contact PEARSON at 800-667-6337 | <

-• A Scientific calculator with at least the capabilities of a TI-83 is required.
+Doing so will also give you an online version of the text price is around \$100 - > | RELEVANT NOTE: for technical support on the MML website, please contact PEARSON at 800-667-6337 | < - A Scientific calculator with at least the capabilities of a TI-83 is required.
 A TI-83 or 84 is highly recommended.
-No TI-89, nor any other calculator with a computer algebra system, such as the TI-Nspire, is permissible for use in this course.
+No TI-86, TI-89, nor any other calculator with a computer algebra system, such as the TI-Nspire, is permissible for use in this course.